fat/stache/README.md

 Notice you can pass local vars here as well as partials to your templates.

-You can also now use mustache with helpers and dynamicHelpers!
+You can also use helpers to pass mustache dynamic content!

 ```javascript
 // helpers